 High-school students from six West Auckland schools have also contributed to the project, collecting data for four of the ten sites of the two steams.

 Their involvement is through the EE2E (Engineering Education to Employment) programme.
-This is a Government initiative aimed at addressing the shortage of engineering skills in New Zealand, and which is promoting engineering as a vocational learning pathway by offering classes to Level 2 and 3 NCEA students.
+This is a Government initiative aimed at addressing the shortage of engineering skills in New Zealand, and promotes engineering as a vocational learning pathway by offering classes to Level 2 and 3 NCEA students.
+Projects like the Council project has is a great way for high school students to get an insight into engineering.